Overhang (vehicles)

 Overhangs are the lengths of a road vehicle which extend beyond the wheelbase at the front and rear.
 They are normally described as front overhang and rear overhang.
 Practicality, style, and performance are affected by the size and weight of overhangs.

-Characterization
+Background

-Along with clearance, length of overhangs affects the approach and departure angles, which measure the vehicle's ability to overcome steep obstacles and rough terrain.
-The longer the front overhang, the smaller is the approach angle, and thus lesser the car's ability to climb or descend steep ramps without damaging the front bumpers.
+Along with clearance, the length of overhangs determines the approach and departure angles, which determine the vehicle's ability to overcome steep obstacles and rough terrain.
+The longer the front overhang, the smaller is the approach angle, and thus the car's ability to climb or descend steep ramps without damaging the front bumpers is smaller.
 Typically, the rear overhang is larger on rear-wheel drive cars, while the front overhang is larger on front-wheel drive cars.

-Overhangs in the case of rolling stock are the lengths from the bogie pivots to the ends of the car, or in the case of two axles the distances outside of the wheelbase to the ends of the car.
+For rolling stock, each overhang is the length from the bogie pivots to the end of the car, or in the case of two axles the distance outside of the wheelbase to the end of the car.